mikewacker/drift/README.md

 (`MockServer` is backed by [OkHttp's `MockWebServer`][mock-server].)

-Similar to `BackendDispatcher`, `JsonApiClient` serializes the argument for `body(Object)` to JSON, and it also deserializes the HTTP response body from JSON.
+Similar to `BackendDispatcher`, `JsonApiClient` serializes the argument for `body(Object)` to JSON, and it also deserializes the response body from JSON.

 ---